22 May 2023 Research

 Can the unique differences between stem cells tell us how well CML treatment will work?

-Every year in the UK, around 830 people are diagnosed with chronic myeloid leukaemia (CML).
-The current standard treatment for CML – tyrosine kinase inhibitors (TKIs) – has been transformative for CML patients.
-This treatment is very effective at controlling the disease, but doesn’t kill the faulty stem cells that drive CML, meaning cancer can come back if treatment is stopped.
+Around 830 people are diagnosed with CML each year in the UK.
+The current standard treatment for the disease is very effective at controlling the disease and has been transformative for patients, but doesn’t kill the faulty cancer stem cells, meaning CML can come back if treatment is stopped.

 The researchers anticipate that this type of personalised medicine for CML patients could be adopted as standard within 10 years to enhance patient quality of life, increase the number of patients who are in treatment-free remission and ultimately save lives.